-2007 Accomplishment/Action: During the 2007 Program Year, the City of Lancaster continued to foster and maintain affordable housing for very low and low-income residents through its citywide Homeownership Mortgage Loan Program.
-A total of 2 households were assisted with purchasing mobile homes and 11 units were refurbished at a total cost of \$317,840.
+2008 Accomplishment/Action: During the 2008 Program Year, the City of Lancaster continued to foster and maintain affordable housing for very low and low-income residents through its citywide Homeownership Mortgage Loan Program.
+A total of 12 units were refurbished at a total cost of \$132,352.

-2007 Accomplishment/Action: Over 1,878 families were provided housing in the Lancaster area under the Los Angeles County's Section 8 Rental Subsidy Program.
+2008 Accomplishment/Action: Over 1,300 families were provided housing in the Lancaster area under the Los Angeles County's Section 8 Rental Subsidy Program.
 This program, administered through the Los Angeles County Community Development Commission Housing Authority, helps lower-income residents maintain safe and healthy housing while working to reach self-sufficiency.

-2007 Accomplishment/Actions: The Lancaster Redevelopment Agency implemented the Neighborhood Foreclosure Preservation Program in March of 2008.
+2008 Accomplishment/Actions: The Lancaster Redevelopment Agency implemented the Neighborhood Foreclosure Preservation Program in March of 2008.
 This program was created in order to address the blighting effects that foreclosed and vacant properties have on Lancaster's neighborhoods.
-The Agency is rehabilitating these properties and making them available to qualified first-time homebuyers.
-Prior to the close of the Program Year the Agency had purchased thirty-three homes located in specified neighborhood project areas.
-The homes are being renovated and will be available in the 2008 Program Year.
+The Agency is rehabilitating these properties and making them available to qualified homebuyers.
+During the 2008 Program Year, the Agency purchased fifty-one homes located in specified neighborhood project areas.
+A significant number of the homes have been renovated and became available for purchase at the end of the 2008 Program Year.
+The Agency expended close to ten-million dollars on acquisition and rehabilitation.